 Are your employees motivated when they come to work?

 We cannot control the way an employee feels at work.
 We cannot demand engagement, job satisfaction, or motivation in the workplace.
-But investing in employee engagement, your company will be able to increase productivity, work quality, and retain top talent.
-Have you asked yourself or noticed, are your employees motivated when they come into work?
+By investing in employee engagement, your company will be able to increase productivity, and work quality, and retain top talent.
+Have you asked yourself or noticed, are your employees are motivated when they come to work?

 BEFORE STARTING YOUR DAY

 Before we go to work, we need to come in with a fresh and positive attitude.
 When we leave our home, sometimes things happen.
 Our whole mindset can change immediately.
 The kids may have been a handful in the morning, you argued before you left home with your partner, someone cut you off in traffic, or there’s even traffic and now you are late to work.
 The list can go on.
 I have been there.